Mervodactyl/bootstraping/README.md

 Experimenting with bootstrap and building layouts

-##grid_columns_rows
+##Bootylicious.html

-HTML doc made with 'separate stylesheets' using the Bootstrap container class system
+Made with 'separate stylesheets' using the Bootstrap container class system Text incorporation and styles developed